ShaunGittins/GameEngine/README.md

 The RenderSystem also dictates the order of which things are drawn, and also holds onto a "main camera", which offsets where everything is drawn in relation to the camera position.

 TransformComponents and VelocityComponents are sent to the TransformSystem.
 Entities with both transform and velocity components will be affected by the TransformSystem each update when the velocity component values are non-zero.

+# Other

+### Future features
+* OpenGL or an alternative rather than default SDL renderer so that shaders can be implemented
+* Code component to extend entity functionality
+* Message / Event system (and then collision)
+* IMGUI
+* More primitives (circles, triangles)
+* UUID
+* CMake
+* Audio system and components
+* Load more file types for sprites
+* Improve input system
+* Text / Font